stnolting/neoTRNG/README.md

 Each entropy cell generates a 1-bit stream of random data.
 The outputs of all cells are mixed using a wide XOR gate before the stream is [de-biased](#de-biasing) by a simple randomness extractor.
-Several de-biased bits are sampled / de-serialized by a [shift register](#sampling-unit) to provide byte-wide random number.
+Several de-biased bits are sampled / de-serialized by the [sampling unit](#sampling-unit) to provide byte-wide random number.
-This shift register also recombines the bits in the stream in order to improve the spectral distribution of the random numbers.
+The sampling unit also applies a simple post-processing in order to improve the spectral distribution of the random numbers.

 ### Entropy Cells